samcamcode/todoApp/README.md

 Second commit - Styling changes, event listeners for persistent and dynamic elements in JS.

 Third commit - Styling, card like look on the container aslo on each todo item.
-Hiding element when not needed
+Hiding element when not needed.

+Fourth commit - Fixed issues with edge cases in editing.
+Added a default task so the user can see how the tasks are laid out.